 These days with your kids at this age will be so short, enjoy it, it’s not a chore but a blessing and choose to make the most of it.
 If that means putting math aside to sit on the couch to finish a wonderful read aloud, do it.

-Today’s giveaway is sponsored by Atelier Homeschool Art – NOW CLOSED
+Today’s giveaway is sponsored by Atelier Homeschool Art – This giveaway is now closed.

 Take a look at the rest of the posts in this 5-day series – Homeschool Planning Tips for the Unorganized Mom